YieldStudio/laravel-mailjet-notifier/README.md

 If you're just looking for a mailjet mail transport, check out [mailjet/laravel-mailjet](https://github.com/mailjet/laravel-mailjet)

-> L’identifiant de version majeure zéro (0.y.z) est destiné au développement initial.
-Tout ou partie peut être modifié à tout moment.
-L’API publique ne devrait pas être considérée comme stable.
+> Major version zero (0.y.z) is for initial development.
+Anything MAY change at any time.
+The public API SHOULD NOT be considered stable.

 ## Installation